Dobby-Mphahlele/Problem-set-2/README.md

 ```
 !pip install pyspark
 ```
-Then run all the subsequent cells
+Then run all the subsequent cells sequentially from top to bottom